jay-framework/jay/packages/reactive/readme.md

 The Reactive module is a minimal reactive core implementation that handles storing data, reacting to data change and detecting if data has actually changed.

+It is intended to be an internal core implementation for state management and not a user facing API.

 # Reactive Class

 The Reactive class is a simple reactive core, at which reactions are dependent on state.